Get in touch with us:

 Diabetes patients also frequently get ulcers and wounds of the foot and toes, but that is primarily because of poor sensation (numbness) of the feet.

 The technical term for this numbness is “peripheral neuropathy.”
 Many of these patients also have arterial problems, which results in poor arterial blood flow.
 This group of patients is at especially high risk of limb loss.
-Treasure Coast Heart and Vascular is recognized as the leading amputation prevention center in St Lucie and Martin Counties.
+Treasure Coast Heart and Vascular’s Port St. Lucie diabetic wound care clinic is recognized as the leading amputation prevention center in St Lucie and Martin Counties.

-Call us today if you or anyone you know suffers from non-healing leg wounds, diabetic ulcers or any other circulatory issue.
+If you or anyone you know suffers from non-healing leg wounds, diabetic ulcers, or needs venous stasis ulcer treatment in Port St. Lucie or the surrounding area, call us today.
 We offer hope when others say there is none.